-Natasha wasn’t the first one of my friends here to have an averse opinion of this dating app.
+Natasha wasn’t the first one of my friends here to have an adverse opinion of this dating app.
 It’s a conversation that’s taking place the world over; do people find love on Tinder or is it just for hook-ups?

 What do the locals say?

-However, if you are in the dating scene and like a digital option, then Lovoo and Badoo are a few that have been mentioned in Barcelona besides Tinder.
+However, if you are in the dating scene and as a digital option, then Lovoo and Badoo are a few that have been mentioned in Barcelona besides Tinder.
 We all know that any stigma about online dating is long gone, so the options are plentiful.

-Meet-ups and other ways to meet singles
+Meet-ups and Tinder alternatives in Spain to meet singles

 Javi says a couple of his friends in their thirties have met new friends and lovers at some of the popular Meet-ups that are run across Barcelona.
-Through this website you can view events that are going on in the area for singles to mingle.
+Through this website, you can view events that are going on in the area for singles to mingle.